 (6) The decision of the school committee shall be considered the final local decision on the matter.

-(7) A parent or school district employee who is dissatisfied with the final local decision may submit a complaint to the Department of Elementary and Secondary Education within 30 calendar days of the date of the final local decision.
+(7) A parent or school district employee who is dissatisfied with the final local decision may submit a complaint to the Department within 30 calendar days of the date of the final local decision.
 A copy of the final local decision shall be included with the complaint, and a copy of the complaint shall be provided to the non-appealing party.

-(8) The Commissioner or his designee shall review the complaint to determine the mediation or other dispute resolution process in which the parties shall engage prior to Department of Elementary and Secondary Education investigation of the complaint.
+(8) The Commissioner or his designee shall review the complaint to determine the mediation or other dispute resolution process in which the parties shall engage prior to Department investigation of the complaint.
 Within 30 calendar days of the date of the complaint, the Commissioner or his designee shall notify the parties as to the dispute resolution process in which they shall participate.

 (9) If, after engaging in the dispute resolution process for a reasonable period of time as determined by the Commissioner, the dispute is not resolved, the Commissioner shall direct the Department to investigate the parent or school employee's complaint and issue a written decision.
 The school district employee(s) may be represented by an attorney or other representative during the Department's investigation of the complaint, and may provide the Department with a written response to the parent's allegations.